Abhay-G/Abhay-G/README.md

 - ⚡ Fun fact: ...
 -->
 <br/>
 <p align = "center">I am a 3rd Year undergraduate student at Vellore Institute of Technology, Bhopal.
 I aspire to be a valuable resource in society, I love to develop new software and bring my ideas to life.
 I love making games and webapps.
-I come up with creative solutions for complex problems.I believe in constant learning and exploring new things, wish to travel around the globe and explore everything.</p>
+I come up with creative solutions for complex problems.
+I believe in constant learning and exploring new things, wish to travel around the globe and explore everything.</p>

 ----